bmurley/eggcarton/docs/index.md

+# eggcarton

+This should be a public-facing webpage on github that draws information from the various research folders I have stored there.
+Mainly an experiment in information management.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/bmurley/eggcarton/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.